boblete/boblete.github.io/README.md

 THis version plays with a more classic 70s eno vibe (7th) instrument that is adequate but the newural net sometimes picks unsutable notes in the markov chain with the octave randomiser - makes it sound more like Queens flash gordon to my ears whic is NOT what I was expecting - if we use this then we need to look at sorting out the models

 ## Experiment
-Date Monday 7th December -
+Date Sunday 6th - Monday 7th December
 ### What was done
 Redoing the sound design using a different synth per last facial expression.